top of page

 Executive Director

-Jonathan has written for newspapers and magazines including the Telegraph, Independent, Guardian, London Review of Books, Prospect and New Statesman, and journals including Critical Quarterly, Ethical Space, Journal of Media Law, Communications Law, Information Polity and the British Journalism Review.
-He has also given evidence to several Parliamentary select committees and is regularly invited to speak at conferences in the UK and internationally.
+Jonathan began his career as a journalist at the Observer and has also served as Editor of the Fabian Review, Director of English PEN, Director of Programmes at the Sigrid Rausing Trust and CEO of IMPRESS.
+He has written for newspapers and magazines including the Telegraph, Guardian and New Statesman, and journals including Critical Quarterly, the Journal of Media Law and the British Journalism Review.
+He has given evidence to several Parliamentary inquiries and is regularly invited to speak at conferences in the UK and internationally.

 JaldeepKatwalaHeadshots(June2023)_017_web 2.jpg